dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

     ![Example screenshot of the Company Portal app for Windows, Home page, highlighting the My Devices section.](./media/1809_CheckAccess_Context_Select_Device.png)
 2. Select a device.
 3. On the **Device details** page, select **Check access**.
 The app syncs your device with your organization's current requirements and checks to make sure your device matches them.
 This check can take a few minutes.

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the Check Access button.](./media/1809_CheckAccess_Checking_Status.png)
-1. The status updates to let you know that the device **Can access your organization's resources** or **Cannot access your organization's resources**.
+4. The status updates to let you know that the device **Can access your organization's resources** or **Cannot access your organization's resources**.

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the Status section.](./media/1809_CheckAccess_Device_details_status1.png)
-2. If your device can't access resources:
+5. If your device can't access resources:
     a.
 Review the message and list of affected settings at the top of the page.
     b.
 Click **More** to expand the problem details.
 Click **Less** to collapse the details.
     c.
-Some settings offer additional options to help you fix the problem.
-Click **How to resolve this** or **Resolve** to, respectively, open the relevant help article or Settings app on your device.
-The **Resolve** setting is only visible when using the Company Portal app on the affected device.
-If these links aren't available, and you need additional help, contact your IT support team.
+Some settings show additional options to help you fix the problem right away.
+The resolve, sync, and contact options, described below, are only visible when using the Company Portal app on the affected device.
+     * **How to resolve this** opens a relevant help article, if available.
+     * **Resolve** redirects you to the setting on your device.
+     * **Sync** evalutes your device to make sure it matches your organization's requirements.
+     * **Contact IT** redirects you to your IT team's contact information.

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the alert at the top of the page.](./media/1809_CheckAccess_Device_details_alert1.png)